Abnormal Psychology

 Dysfunction

 While negative feelings may linger after a difficult day or adverse experiences, they can usually fade as you process your related emotions and adjust to any changes as necessary.
-However, those living with conditions that may be classified as conditions related to abnormal psychology might display maladaptive behavior or symptoms that interfere with their lives in a significant way, which can coincide with an inability to process emotions effectively.
+However, those living with conditions that may be classified as psychological disorders related to abnormal psychology might display maladaptive behavior or symptoms that interfere with their lives in a significant way, which can coincide with an inability to process emotions effectively.

 Distress